An official website of the United States government

 Officer in Charge, Middle East

-Commander Di Pietro serves as the Officer in Charge of Naval Information Warfare Center (NIWC) Atlantic’s Middle East site in Bahrain.
+CDR Baynes serves as the Acting Officer in Charge of Naval Information Warfare Center (NIWC) Atlantic’s Middle East site in Bahrain.
 He is responsible for the delivery and sustainment of information warfare technologies for ashore and afloat platforms within U.S. Naval Forces Central Command, U.S. Fifth Fleet.

 Guidance-Card-Icon Dept-Exclusive-Card-Icon